-- SWIMMING — in the nearby lake or campground swimming pool.
-Don’t forget the swimsuit.
+- SWIMMING — Whether you’re headed to the nearby lake, swimming hole, or campground swimming pool, don’t forget the swimsuit.

 - BOATING — Many campgrounds have very nice lakes, streams (or even oceans!) nearby.
 If so, consider renting a boat for the afternoon.
 (Pontoon boats are especially fun… and accommodate groups of various sizes.)